AUC-Mobile-Apps/nodejs-skeleton/README.md

 npm run start
 ```

-You can then visit http://localhost:3000/myroute/hw in your web browser or Postman to verify it works.
+You can then visit http://localhost:3000/myroute/hw in your web browser or GET it via Postman to verify it works.

 # License, Acknowledgment
 MIT License, see 'LICENSE'.